open-numbers/ddf_project_template/{{ cookiecutter.repo_name }}/README.md

 {{ cookiecutter.project_short_description }}

-To learn more about DDF, please read the
-[introduction to DDF][1] and [DDFcsv format document][2].
+To get started with DDF and learn how to use the dataset, please read the [introduction to DDF][1] and [DDFcsv format document][2].

 [1]: https://open-numbers.github.io/ddf.html